-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 9.1 What requirements apply with regard to the management structure of insurance companies in your jurisdiction?

-Insurance/reinsurance companies must have at least three members on the board of directors, while insurance/reinsurance brokerage companies must have at least two board of directors members.
+Insurance/reinsurance companies must have at least three members on the board of directors, while insurance/reinsurance brokerage companies must have at least two members on the board of directors.
 All directors must be knowledgeable about the business line of the company as relevant to their position.
 In addition, insurance/reinsurance companies must have a compliance director, who is prohibited from serving any other function.

 POJK 73/2016 provides certain restrictions with respect to the board of directors of insurance companies, including the following:

-- The board of directors of foreign-owned insurance companies must consist wholly of Indonesian individuals or a combination of Indonesian and foreign individuals;
+- The board of directors of foreign-owned insurance companies must consist wholly of Indonesian individuals or a combination of Indonesian and foreign individuals.

-- Members of the board of directors are prohibited from holding any position in any other company, except as a member of the board of commissioners of another insurance company with a different business line;
+- Members of the board of directors are prohibited from holding any position in any other company, except as a member of the board of commissioners of another insurance company with a different business line.

-- Directors, except for president directors responsible for supervising investment in the insurance company's subsidiary, may serve on the board of commissioners of such subsidiary, provided that such double position does not result in the negligence of his or her duties and authorities as a director; and
+- Directors, except for president directors responsible for supervising investment in the insurance company's subsidiary, may serve on the board of commissioners of such subsidiary, provided that such double position does not result in the negligence of their duties and authorities as a director.

-- The president director is prohibited from holding a double position as a member of the board of commissioners of the subsidiary of the insurance company for which he or she serves as president director.
+- The president director is prohibited from holding a double position as a member of the board of commissioners of the subsidiary of the insurance company for which they serve as president director.

-Insurance/reinsurance companies must have at least three members on their board of commissioners, half of whom must be independent commissioners; while insurance/reinsurance brokerage companies must have at least two board of commissioners members.
-At least half the members of the board of commissioners must be domiciled in Indonesia.
-Members of the board of commissioners are prohibited from serving on the board of commissioners, the board of directors or the Sharia supervisory board of any other insurance company with a similar business line.
+Insurance/reinsurance companies must have at least three members on their board of commissioners, half of whom must be independent commissioners; while insurance/reinsurance brokerage companies must have at least two members of the board of commissioners.
+The board of commissioners of foreign-owned insurance companies must consist wholly of Indonesian individuals or a combination of Indonesian and foreign individuals, and at least half the members of the board of commissioners must be domiciled in Indonesia.
+Members of the board of commissioners are prohibited from serving on the board of commissioners, the board of directors or the Sharia supervisory board of any other insurance company with the same business line.

 Sharia-based insurance companies must have a Sharia supervisory board consisting of one or more Sharia experts.
 At least half of the members of the Sharia supervisory board must be domiciled in Indonesia.
 The members of the Sharia supervisory board are prohibited from serving on the board of directors or board of commissioners of the same insurance company.
 Sharia supervisory board members may serve on the board of directors, board of commissioners or Sharia supervisory board of a maximum of four other financial service institutions.